BlueContext/Domus/content/recipes/soups/miso-shiitake-soup-with-napa-cabbage.md

   main:
     parent: soups
 title: Miso-Shiitake Soup with Napa Cabbage
+serves: "Serves 6"
+summary: "Easy, filling, tasty, unusual and vegan!
+Some of these ingredients may be unfamiliar in your kitchen, but none are hard to find.
+Miso, in particular, should be in everyone’s fridge.
+It keeps forever, and a tiny bit can add so much flavor to sauces, soups, marinades, glazes, etc."
 categories:
 - Vegetarian
 ---
-*Serves 6*

-### Introduction

-Easy, filling, tasty, unusual and vegan!
-Some of these ingredients may be unfamiliar in your kitchen, but none are hard to find.
-Miso, in particular, should be in everyone’s fridge.
-It keeps forever, and a tiny bit can add so much flavor to sauces, soups, marinades, glazes, etc.

 ### Ingredients

 <div class="ingredient-list">